zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 captivates his attention enough to forget about the fact that you are leaving him.
 I doubt you'll have any problems with this, but it's useful to be aware of strategies should this issue arise.

+### Kidney Disease
+Theo recently developed kidney disease.
+His heart medications, fortunately, work partially on double duty for this but we still need to follow up with the vet about it.
+This is a new development, but should not have any impact on his daily care.

 [Olewo carrots]: https://www.amazon.com/Olewo-Dehydrated-Carrots-Supplement-11-Pound/dp/B0083QBVHY
 [map]: https://goo.gl/maps/d3A7yb1sNo82